rjkoch/2019_ORNL_total_Scattering/README.md

 Once this is installed, and the VM running, follow the instructions above for Unix based installation.

-## Running the tutorials
+## Running the examples
 - Tutorials are meant to be run in order
 - The relevant files are python files, of the form *.py
 - Files contain extensive comments.
 - Open a Unix or WSL terminal, and activate the relevant environment with

     `conda activate diffpy`
-- Navigate to a tutorial directory, for example, type `cd ./tutorial_1` for tutorial 1
+- Navigate to a example directory, for example, type `cd ./example_1` for example 1
-- A tutorial can be run  in one of two ways:
+- A example can be run  in one of two ways:
-    - Entering `python tutorial_1.py` directly in your terminal
+    - Entering `python example_1.py` directly in your terminal
     - In an IPython session:
         - Enter `ipython` in your terminal.
 This will start an interactive python interpreter.
-        - Enter `%run tutorial_1.py`
+        - Enter `%run example_1.py`

 ***When in doubt, ask!***